anna4shuster/anna4shuster.github.io/index.md

 * imaginativ

 ## Quote
-> »Sooner or later, all our games turn into Calvinball.«
+> Calvin: »Sooner or later, all our games turn into Calvinball.«